 Uri’s Movie Script

-David, of course, joins the movement of Martin Luther King, becomes a leading civil rights activist and is now a fervent campaigner for the rights of minorities.
+David, of course, joins the movement of Martin Luther King, becomes a leading civil rights activist, and is now a fervent campaigner for the rights of minorities.
 He also supports BDS, which calls for the boycott of Israel.

-Abraham, who calls himself Rami, is a colonel in the Israeli army, a fervent nationalist and regular Likud voter, an admirer of Netanyahu.
+Abraham, who calls himself Rami, is a colonel in the Israeli army, a fervent nationalist and regular Likud voter, and an admirer of Netanyahu.
 By sheer accident (this is a movie, after all) he once was a member of the kibbutz in which Bernie Sanders was a volunteer worker.

-He is in charge of a large part of the West Bank, and happens to be responsible for the order under which Palestinians are thrown out of their homes for security purposes.
+He is in charge of a large part of the West Bank and happens to be responsible for the order under which Palestinians are thrown out of their homes for security purposes.

-David heads an American human rights delegation that comes to investigate what’s happening in the occupied territories, Rami has the task of preventing them getting there.
+David heads an American human rights delegation that comes to investigate what’s happening in the occupied territories, Rami has the task of preventing them from getting there.
 And so on.
 Coming back to God, He is shaking his head.
 These humans, He asks Himself, will they never learn?

-No country has ever profited from throwing out its minorities.
+No country has ever profited from throwing out its minorities

 Nazi Germany threw out its Jewish scientists, some of whom went to the US and built the atomic bomb for America.
 Long before that, the Catholic kings of France threw out the Protestant Huguenots, who emigrated to Prussia and turned a small garrison town named Berlin into a world center of industry and culture.
 There are many more examples.